pabriv/Walmart-Sales-Forecasting/README.md

 - Forecast Walmart weekly sales for each department in each store

-- Competition evaluated on the weighted mean absolute error (WMAE), where holiday weeks are weighted 5x higher than non-holiday weeks
+- Competition evaluated by weighted mean absolute error (WMAE), where holiday weeks are weighted 5x higher than non-holiday weeks

 ## Executive Summary